 In 2015 total operating expenses dropped to EUR 0.1m from EUR 0.4m in the previous year primarily thanks to a EUR 254 thousand fall in management and performance fees.
 Prior to the acquisition by BOF (finalized on 2 March 2015), Europa SPV paid those fees to a management company of BPT Secura AS - the owner of Europa SC at the time.
 BPT Secura AS computed management and performance fees at a fund level and allocated them among properties it held.
-In contrast, BOF pays fees to its Management Company directly and does not allocate them among its SPVs (the Management Company plans to maintain the same structure for the Fund).
+In contrast, the Fund (and BOF before the merger) pays fees to the Management Company directly and does not allocate them among its SPVs.